 Did you know employees with disabilities have higher retention rates, lower absenteeism, equivalent productivity levels and better workplace safety records than employees without disability?
-Similarly, there is evidence to suggest that older people have less absenteeism and higher punctuality.
+There is also evidence that older people have less absenteeism and higher punctuality.

-Yet in Australia, many employers are unwilling to employ people with disability due to negative attitudes and misconceptions about capability, and misconceptions about the cost of modifications and adaptive technology.
+In Australia many employers are unwilling to employ people with disability due to negative attitudes and misconceptions about capability, and misconceptions about the cost of modifications and adaptive technology.
 People with a history of mental illness or intellectual disability are particularly stigmatised.
-In addition, one in ten businesses will not employ people over the age of 50 years.
+One in ten businesses will not employ people over the age of 50 years.